Merzasphor/MWSE/docs/source/types/niExtraData.md

 ### `genericData`

 *Read-only*.
 Generic data held in the extra data.
-This is not used if a subtype of extra data used.
+This is not used if a subtype of extra data is used.

 **Returns**: